CampusLifePerspectives/DTU/README.md

 ### Campus Wellbeing
 Have you ever had evening class or had to walk home from campus and felt unsafe?
 With this question, we want to focus on the places around campus that you _don’t_ like to be in.
 This could be from lack of proper lighting, too open or closed-off spaces, or bad experiences.
 Whatever the case, if you find a place unpleasant to be in or walk through, take a picture of the occasion.

+_It's also important to stress that there is no right or wrong way to interpret these tasks - what's important to us is your perspective_

 # How does the app work?
 When you open one of the Photo Tasks, you have the three following options
 - Take a Picture